Party Polarization in Congress: A Network Science Approach: Reelections in the House

-These figures suggest three hypotheses about the relationship between divisiveness, solidarity, and reelection that would benefit from further statistical analysis in the presence of control variables.
+From these regressions, we derive three testable hypotheses that lend support to our broader `partial polarization' hypothesis.
 First, increasing divisiveness causes a \emph{decrease} in reelection probability.
 Second, increasing solidarity \emph{increases} reelection chances.
-Finally, the impaired electoral probabilities of highly-divisive legislators can be mitigated if their divisive behavior is consistent with the voting behavior of their community.
-In other words, we expect a positive association between electoral probabilities and an \emph{interaction} between divisiveness and solidarity.
+Finally, the impaired electoral chances of highly-divisive legislators can be mitigated if their divisive behavior is consistent with the voting behavior of their community.
+In other words, we expect a positive association between electoral success and an \emph{interaction} between divisiveness and solidarity (divisiveness $\times$ solidarity).
+We test these three hypotheses in the next subsection.